-From Dan on September 9th, 2008 in Tools and Tips
+From Margaret Everton on September 09, 2008 in Tools and Tips

 I’ve written before about remodeling with your pets in mind.
 Now it’s time to tackle the easiest and most popular way to do just that: the dog door.
 There is little negatively to say about dog doors (so long as your dog will use it).
 They prevent midnight trips to the backyard and allow you and your dog more overall freedom.
 Although, if your dog is a runner, you may want to build the dog run first.

 There are two types of dog doors: those made to fit into a door and those made for a wall.
 The wall type is often necessary for large dogs because it is sturdier and doesn’t require cutting half your door out.
 The smaller, door-mount doors are easier to install and work great for small dogs and cats.
 Here are some tips on both:

 Installing a dog door in a man door.

 These are simple to do.
 First, make sure you have the properly sized door.
 If you want, cut a template out of cardboard and make sure your dog can comfortably walk through it.
 Once you have the door, trace the proper dimensions (you can use that cardboard template) onto the door and cut the hole.
 From there, simply install the door using screws that should have been provided, and you’re done.